AgID/peppol.agid.gov.it/en/qualification-ap-smp/index.md

 2. Send via email the document above mentioned to the address [membership@peppol.eu](mailto:membership@peppol.eu)

-3. Fill in and digitally sign the [Peppol Service Provider Agreement](https://peppol.agid.gov.it/attachments/PeppolServiceProviderAgreement_V_1_1.pdf) and the Certificate of registration with the Chamber of Commerce, or alternatively the [Substitutive declaration of the certificate of registration with the Chamber of Commerce](https://peppol.agid.gov.it/attachments/dichirazione_rea_compilabile_rev201812.pdf)
+3. Fill in and digitally sign the [Peppol Service Provider Agreement](https://peppol.agid.gov.it/attachments/PeppolServiceProviderAgreement_V_1_1_giu2023.pdf) and the Certificate of registration with the Chamber of Commerce

 4. Send via certified email the documents mentioned in the previous point to the address [protocollo@pec.agid.gov.it](mailto:protocollo@pec.agid.gov.it) specifying the object as follows: _[PEPPOL] request of *company name* to sign the Peppol agreement_